A1Liu/a1liu.github.io/src/_collections/_posts/2019-09-15-programming_language_ideas.md

 check that the module I'm importing doesn't copy my entire file system, compress it, and post it in a public repo on GitHub.

+### Idea: Native Generators
+Using an implicitly passed pointer into the stack, we can check whether or not we're in a generator, and basically keep generator code as straight-line code, instead of breaking it up into separate pieces first.

+Here's how it would work:
+-  Generator code is called with a pointer into the call stack where they were called.
+   When you run the generator, it yields typed objects, along with a pointer into the binary saying which instruction it was on.
+-  Generator code that doesn't yield a value or have no more values to yield will return a null pointer instead.
+Additionally, when the generator code is called with a null pointer, then it goes to its return value and skips any remaining yields.
+-  Generators themselves are just objects on the stack that are copied in and out of the heap as needed.
+The first field is always the pointer into the callstack.
+-  An advantage of this style is that any arbitrary function can be trivially turned into a generator by just adding read barriers in the original function and adding a pointer